 51-52.
 Calculus.
-4 credits Each semester Fundamental principles and application of differential and integral calculus.
-Prerequisite: Mathematics 1-2 or 9-10.
+4 credits Each semester Fundamental principles and applications of differential and integral calculus.
+Prerequesites: Mathematics 11 and 12.

 MUSIC

 These courses come under general tuition.
 All courses in the Music Conservatory must be accompanied by Harmony through the various stages in order to receive credit.